LibreELEC/documentation/README.md

 # LibreELEC

-LibreELEC is a minimalistic operating system for digital devices, which is based on Linux and runs the Kodi media center.
-The goal of this documentation is to provide instructions on how to install, configure, and build, LibreELEC images.
-These pages are maintained on [GitHub](https://github.com/LibreELEC/documentation) allowing you to add/edit the content.
+LibreELEC is a minimalistic operating system for digital devices, which is based on Linux and runs Kodi media center.
+The goal of this documentation is to provide instructions on how to install, use, configure, and build LibreELEC.
+These pages are maintained on [GitHub](https://github.com/LibreELEC/documentation) allowing you to add or edit content.

 ## Table of Contents